WHAT'S A SWEDISH DISHCLOTH?

 - Be careful when cleaning knives, as this may cut the cloth.

-- They are 100% natural and biodegradable – so they will never be stuck in a landfill!
+- They are compostable and 100% biodegradable – so they will never be stuck in a landfill.
+Just toss it on the compost pile!

 - The dishcloth will darken over time (but darkening itself does not impact its effectiveness.)
 You can retire your cloth when it has darkened and begins to disintegrate.
 Time to return it to the Earth!